cjteeter/cjteeter.github.io/academic.md

 3. Are different features of an environment remembered differently?
 4. How is spatial memory different/similar from other forms of memory?

-This research was conducted under the supervision of [Dr. Hong-Jin Sun](http://vr.mcmaster.ca/lab/).
+This research was conducted under the supervision of <a href = "http://vr.mcmaster.ca/lab/" target = "_blank"> Dr. Hong-Jin Sun</a>.

 # Teaching